brookshelley/brookshelley.github.com/content/posts/2018-11-21-moving-to-the-bay.md

 ---
 layout: posts
-title: moving to the bay
+title: Moving to the bay
 date: 2018-11-21
 description: from portland to oakland
 tags: